Chart Color Schemes

 The employment landscape in Mooroolbark shows performance that lags behind national averages across key labour market indicators

-Mooroolbark's workforce is skilled with notable representation in construction.
-The unemployment rate was 5.2% as of September 2024.
+Mooroolbark has a skilled workforce with notable representation in the construction sector.
+The unemployment rate was 5.2% as of September 2014.
+Employment growth over the past year is estimated at 0.8%.

-Construction shows strong specialization at 1.5 times the regional level.
-Professional & technical services have lower representation at 6.9%, compared to the regional average of 10.1%.
-Limited local employment opportunities are indicated by Census data on working population vs resident population.
-Between September 2024 and September 2025, employment increased by 0.8% while labour force increased by 0.9%, with unemployment remaining essentially unchanged.
-By comparison, Greater Melbourne recorded employment growth of 3.0%.
-State-level data to 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 suggest a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Mooroolbark's employment mix indicates local employment should increase by 6.3% over five years and 13.2% over ten years.
+Construction shows strong specialization with an employment share of 1.5 times the regional level.
+Conversely, professional & technical services have lower representation at 6.9%, compared to the regional average of 10.1%.
+Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 0.8% while labour force increased by 0.9%, with unemployment remaining essentially unchanged.
+By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, and an increase in unemployment of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mooroolbark's employment should increase by 6.3% over five years and 13.2% over ten years, based on a simple weighting extrapolation of industry-specific projections to the local employment mix.

 Frequently Asked Questions - Employment